iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Proximal Gradient, Forward Backwards Envelope.md

 ---
 ### **Convergence in the Convex Case**

-See [[Proximal Gradient Convergence Rate]] for a proof of the convergence rate under the same assumptions that we had been discussing.
+See [[AMATH 516 Numerical Optimizations/Classics Algorithms/Proximal Gradient Convergence Rate]] for a proof of the convergence rate under the same assumptions that we had been discussing.
 Without the strong convexity assumption, the convergence rate for the algorithm is $\mathcal O(1/k)$ for the optimality measure.
 Under strong convexity assumptions and strong smoothness assumption, weaker convergence and stronger convergence results can be obtained under both cases.

 ---
 ### **FISTA, Accelerated Proximal Gradient**